JonathanDeLeon/WWU-CS/README.md

 >Note: If you follow the link, the specs are under the tab **Project 1** on the left sidebar

 ## Setup
 As mentioned, the project uses Apache Maven to compile and run the project.
+This is all done through the command line.
 Here are a list of useful maven commands:

 Compile project to byte code and output to the target directory